esp-rs/esp-pacs/README.md

 ## Generating the PACs

 We use the workflow described by [cargo-xtask] to automate tasks within this monorepo.
-Currently there is only a single task, which generates a Peripheral Access Crate (PAC) for the specified chip.
+Currently there is only a single task which generates a Peripheral Access Crate (PAC) for the specified chip(s).
+We've opted not to use the `cargo xtask` alias, as this requires a workspace which can cause problems when using different toolchains and targets like we are.

 ```text
 xtask